Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, providing a good balance of specificity and ambiguity, making the game moderately challenging.
+**Reasoning:** The informed clues are specific, the misinformed are ambiguous, and the fake clues are clear.
+This creates a good level of difficulty, challenging players to differentiate the clues and identify the correct answer.

 ---